Tier 4 (General Student) Visa sponsored by the University of Warwick

 For more information about entry stamps, click here.

 I am planning on entering the UK before my Visa vignette/Temporary Travel Visa is valid.
 Will I be able to enrol?

 No. Please refer to the section above on Entry Stamps.
 You must enter the UK within the validity of your visa/temporary travel visa for your Tier 4 visa to be activated.
 Failure to do this will mean the University is unable to enrol you.
-You will need to leave the common travel area and re-enter the UK during the validity of your Visa/Temporary Travel Visa to activatre your Tier 4 visa.
+You will need to leave the Common Travel Area and re-enter the UK during the validity of your Visa/Temporary Travel Visa in order to to activate your Tier 4 visa.
 Border Force Officers should not allow you to enter the UK to commence your study before your Temporary Travel Visa is valid.